rayankermanshahani/ntsc-demodulator/README.md

 - synchronize audio with video frames
 - format according to output requirements

 ## Appendix.
-Some Reference Information on the NTSC and General Signal Processing (WIP)
+Some Reference Information

 #### NTSC (National Television System Committee)
-The NTSC created the first American standard for broadcasting analog color television.
+The [NTSC](https://antiqueradio.org/art/NTSC%20Signal%20Specifications.pdf) created the first American standard for broadcasting analog color television.
 It defines a way to encode analog video and audio signals onto a radio-frequency (RF) carrier wave in order for to be transmitted via airwaves / cables.

 This broadcast signal carries multiple types of data:
 - Luminance (Y): brightness (of a monochrome image) which contains spatial and intesntiy information